 In line with this framework, the authors find that the Islamic State's Central Africa Province has largely relied on and benefited from such an interconnected network across central, eastern, and southern Africa.
 In fact, the manner in which ISCAP is now funded and supported acts as the quintessential model for how the Islamic State is both administratively structured and finances its global wings.
-Overseen by the Islamic State's Somalia Province and its AI-Karrar Office - just one of many of the Islamic State's so-called "regional offices" - financial networks and cells in Somalia, Kenya, Uganda, Tanzania, and South Africa have helped pool resources and funds to support ISCAP inside Congo.
+Overseen by the Islamic State's Somalia Province and its Al-Karrar Office - just one of many of the Islamic State's so-called "regional offices" - financial networks and cells in Somalia, Kenya, Uganda, Tanzania, and South Africa have helped pool resources and funds to support ISCAP inside Congo.
 Money locally generated in Somalia and South Africa, for instance, has been transferred to ISCAP operatives through wireless transfer methods or through physical hand-offs.
-Given the relative amounts of income generated from the Islamic State's money and support that ISCAP has transformed itself from a relatively obscure Ugandan rebel group in Congo to a regional threat.
+Given the relative amounts of income generated from the Islamic State compared to ISCAP's local sources, the authors conclude that it is primarily through the Islamic State's money and support that ISCAP has transformed itself from a relatively obscure Ugandan rebel group in Congo to a regional threat.